- MongoDB Integration and Tools >

 - address is the IP address of the node where the agent is running.

-- use_node_name determines whether the IP or the name between is used to contact the agent.
+- use_node_name determines whether the name between (no) or the name reported by the node (yes) is used to fetch node data.

 MongoDB Munin Plugin¶